GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 --

-- We need to change the selector of the `rng` service!
+- We need to change the selector of the `test` service!

 - Let's add another label to that selector (e.g. `active=yes`)